eleavydev/redroots-farm/README.md

 - I tested that this website works in different browsers: Edge, Chrome and Safari.
 - I tested that this website is responsive, and displays correctly on standard screen sizes using the devtools device toolbar.
-- I confirmed that the navigation, header, about us, gallery and contact us text are legible and easy to understand.
+- I confirmed that the navigation, header, about us, gallery and contact us text is legible and easy to understand.
 - I confirmed that the links throughout the site all work and go where they're meant to (Logo, Navigation Bar, Local Attraction website links to external, Social Media links in footer).
 - I confirmed that the form works as expected.
 Every field (Name, Email address, Question/Comment) has required field validator and also Email address field requires email address.
 Finally, the submit button works correctly.

 Solved Bugs
 - Logo on the Contact Us page didn't return back to index.html.
-Fixed as required by changing url.
+   - Fixed as required by changing url.
-- Some of the images weren't loading correctly as initially I was hosting within the site but then moved to Cloudinary.
-Fixed as required by changing url.
+- Some of the images weren't loading correctly as initially I was hosting images within the site but then moved to Cloudinary
+    - Fixed as required by correcting urls.
 - Text Area on the Contact Us page wasn't resizing properly for smaller screens.
-Fixed as required by setting max-width: 100% in media query.
+    - Fixed as required by setting max-width: 100% in media query.
 -   Home link was displaying as Active on the Gallery page Navigation Bar, when Gallery should be displaying as active.
-Fixed as required by settingclass="active" for Gallery.
+    - Fixed as required by setting class="active" for Gallery.
 - Message input field on the Contact Us Page didn't have required field validator on it.
-Fixed as required by including 'required'.
+    - Fixed as required by including 'required'.
 - Message input field wasn't getting the exact same settings applied as the Name and Email Address, so appeared visually inconsistent.
-Fixed as required by correcting css selectors.
+    - Fixed as required by correcting css selectors.
 - Uisneach link in Local Attractions section wasn't pointing to correct website.
-Fixed as required by changing url.
+    - Fixed as required by changing url.

 ### Validator Testing